The Escape of Prisoner 4538

 ‘Never.’

 The interrogator moved away from the prisoner, then turned to look down at him.
+He paused then press a button on his desk and the door opened and the two guard reappeared.

 Prisoner 4538 was hauled roughly to his feet and half carried back to his cell by the two guards who said nothing but breathed hard the entire way.
 The hallway seemed to stretch out in front of them forever, the end lost beyond the point of perspective, beyond the endless doors on either side.